JetStream96/QSimPlanner/README.md

 - Landing calculation with custom flaps, autobrakes setting, and runway surface conditions.

 ### Requirements
 To use QSimPlanner, an AIRAC cycle is required.
-You can purchase either Aerosoft's [NavDataPro] or Navigraph's [FMS Data].
+You can purchase either [Aerosoft]'s NavDataPro or [Navigraph]'s FMS Data.
 Use the version of Aerosoft Airbus A318/A319/A320/A321.

 Also .NET framework 4.5 is required.